 Finding the perfect headphones or earbuds can turn hum-drum days that drag on into concerts for one that drown out the world.
 The perfect oasis for one is just around the corner, no matter where you listen, what you listen to, or how you want it to sound.

-Since 2017, our team has tested over 150 headphones and earbuds while commuting, exercising, working, and relaxing.
-We test everything from sound quality and comfort to noise blocking and call quality in the real world and in our state-of-the-art audio lab.
+Since 2012, our team has tested over 150 headphones and earbuds while commuting, exercising, working, and relaxing.
+We test everything, from sound quality and comfort to noise blocking and call quality, in both the real world and our state-of-the-art audio lab.

 Bose QuietComfort Ultra are our favorite pair of headphones.
-The moment you put them on, the experience reminds you that music can take you away and bring you home all at once.
-These headphones have great sound, exceptional comfort, and noise cancellation that serves up a concert for one, wherever you are.
-If your budget is smaller or you have a less discerning ear, the 1More SonoFlow can save you significantly and be all you need with good enough sound, comfort, and noise cancellation.
+The moment you put them on, the experience takes you away and brings you home all at once, with great sound, exceptional comfort, and noise cancellation that creates a concert-like experience.
+If your budget is smaller or you have a less discerning ear, the 1More SonoFlow can save you significantly and be all you need with good sound, comfort, and noise cancellation.

-If you want something smaller for commuting or activities, the Apple AirPods Pro 2 and the Google Pixel Buds Pro 2 offer immersive sound, a stable fit, and noise cancellation that leaves the world behind (base your choice on your operating system).
+If you want something smaller, the Apple AirPods Pro 3 and the Google Pixel Buds Pro 2 offer immersive sound, a stable fit, and noise cancellation that leaves the world behind (base your choice on your operating system).
 If your budget is smaller, the Nothing Ear Wireless provides a similar experience for less.

 Who Is This Best For: For all-day comfort, noise escape, and immersive, high-quality sound, the Bose QuietComfort Ultra Headphones stands out.
 The Bose excels at creating a focus-worthy sensory experience that blocks out the world's chaos, providing peace and privilege to hear only what you want to hear.